sbs20/syncotron/Readme.md

 ## Why?
 Syncotron is platform neutral.
 It runs on x86 or ARM hardware.
 All you need is a .NET runtime which can be mono.
+I wrote this to run on my Raspberry Pi and sync to my NAS.
 It supports

  * Mirror Download (just copy what's on the server)
  * Mirror Upload (just upload what's on the local machine)